RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.2_ml_prediction.md

 # Build machine learning API

 In this lab, you will build and deploy the NLP Prediction Service using OpenShift Serverless.
 The prediction service needs a Natural Language Processing (NLP) model to verify if a message describes a legitimate disaster.
-To make things easier, we pre-created this model for you and stored this in [OpenShift Container Storage][1].
+To make things easier, we pre-created this model for you and stored this in [OpenShift Data Foundation][1] (ODF).

 The model was trained on a [Twitter dataset][2] originally used for a Kaggle competition, in which tweets were labeled **1** (the tweet is about a real disater) or **0** (the tweet is not about a real disaster).
 If you're curious, the model uses a scikit-learn [Multinomial Naive Bayes classifier][3] to make its predictions.
 The training code is [here][4] if you want to take a look.